-If you're a writer trying to come up with a new character, I don't need to tell you to give them an interesting backstory, but if you want to add to that uniqueness, then give them an interesting character trait or mannerism.
-If you are around anyone for any length of time, you quickly come to realize that all people have little idiosyncrasies, gestures, and traits that, in a lot of cases, make them who they are.
+If you are around anyone for any length of time, you quickly come to realize that everyone has little idiosyncrasies, gestures, and traits that, in a lot of cases, make them who they are.
 This is an element of reality that writers should always try to incorporate into the process of character creation.
 The list of useful traits below should give writers a jumping off point to come up with something useful.

 When to Reveal Character